danielwiegand/avalanche-risk/README.md

 * Water fraction of snow bands (WAN)
 * Density of snow bands (RHO)

-Available metrics differ from station to station, but often have a significant overlap for basis metrics like amount of precipitation (N), wind speed (WG) or snow height (HS).
+Available metrics differ from weather station to weather station, but often have a significant overlap for basis metrics like amount of precipitation (N), wind speed (WG) or snow height (HS).

+The following example shows the metrics wind speed (WG), air pressure (LD), air temperature (LT) and snow height (HS) over the course of a month (left) and some years (right).
+It is clearly visible that some variables follow a seasonal pattern (e.g. snow height, air temperature), while others (e.g. wind speed) are much more noisy.

 ![Example showing some metrics](eda/output/overview_data.png)

-This example shows the metrics wind speed (WG), air pressure (LD), air temperature (LT) and snow height (HS) over the course of a month (left) and some years (right).
-It is clearly visible that some variables follow a seasonal pattern (e.g. snow height, air temperature), while others (e.g. wind speed) are much more noisy.

 ## Outcome